-By choosing number of nodes we want to have in sync when change happen, we can specify the level of consistency of the system.
+By choosing the number of nodes we want to have in sync when changes happen, we can specify the level of consistency of the system.

 Yet another interesting implication of partial failures is that it's hard to deliver messages exactly once every time.